Need some help? Request a call back or call us +44 (0) 203 178 2048

 Proposed civil partner visa:

-• This visa is intended for couples who are not yet in a civil partnership but intend to enter into one in the UK within six months of arriving.
+• This visa is intended for couples not yet in a civil partnership but intends to enter into one in the UK within six months of arriving.

-• It allows the applicant to enter the UK for a period of six months with the intention of entering into a civil partnership with their partner and then applying for further leave to remain as a civil partner.
+• It allows the applicant to enter the UK for a period of six months to enter into a civil partnership with their partner and then apply for further leave to remain as a civil partner.

 • It may be a good option if you and your partner want to have a civil partnership ceremony in the UK but don’t have the time to do so before you apply for a visa.